karayabin/universe-snapshot/universe/Ling/Light_Mailer/doc/api/Ling/Light_Mailer/Service/LightMailerService/send.md

 - dryTrace: bool = false.
      If true, this method will print the trace of the first message on the screen and not send the message.
      This is useful for debug purposes.
+- errMode: string=exc.
+     Available error modes are:
+     - exc: throws an exception if something goes wrong
+     - log: catches the exception if something goes wrong, and send it to the log.
+         This uses the Light_Logger service under the hood, with a channel of "error".
+         See the [error logging convention](https://github.com/lingtalfi/TheBar/blob/master/discussions/error-logging-convention.md) document for more info.